 Midi skirts were huge in the 90s.
 Especially the badly fitted ones!
 And Raveena Tandon, weren’t you playing the role of a rich man’s daughter?
 You look like a maid, in that skirt!
 But surprisingly Karisma Kapoor’s sporting some trendy – looking culottes.
 Also!
 Don’t miss Salman’s hilarious trousers.
 And we wanna see Aamir in that shirt now!

 That hairstyle!
 And those sunglasses randomly picked from Chor Bazaar.
 Really, Madhuri?

 Best of Early 90s Bollywood Fashion

 Somehow there were still a few styles we’re still loving.
+In fact, some of the dresses from late 90s went on to become the most iconic Bollywood costumes.
 Let’s take a look!